(FICTION 6,870 words) (BACK TO HOME PAGE)

 Get a grip!

-The days preceding Liz’s return passed in a ferment of impatience and apprehension.
+The days preceding Liz’s return passed in a ferment of apprehension and impatience.
 He was owed a two-week vacation starting August 26th.
-But preoccupied with his impending moment of truth with Liz, this completely slipped his mind.
-When the old, underworked secretary tapped the calendar as a caustic reminder, Cat requested an indefinite postponement.
+But, preoccupied with his impending moment of truth, this completely slipped his mind.
+When the elderly, underworked secretary tapped the calendar as a caustic reminder, Cat requested an indefinite postponement.
 The resulting domino effect provoked mutterings.
 But by now he was beyond caring.

-The day before Liz’s return, his boss, “Pinky” Pinkerton, invited him to lunch at a nearby bistro.
+Just before Liz’s return, “Pinky” Pinkerton, invited Cat to lunch at a nearby bistro.
 “A wee chat” was in order, he said.

-The Chief had the menu du jour.
+The Chief ordered the menu du jour.
 Cat hardly touched his chicken salad.
-The younger man, Pinkerton noted, did make more inroads into the rosé than was considered seemly with the sun barely over the yardarm.
+Pinkerton noted the younger man was making more inroads into the wine than would be considered seemly with the sun barely over the yardarm.
 He made a mental note but no comment.

 “When you started with us I was immediately impressed,” Pinkerton said after some chit-chat.
 “You displayed considerable aptitude.
-Sharp journalistic instincts.
+Acute journalistic instincts.
 Your command of French was as advertised.
-And you knew how to use apostrophes!
-I took you for one of a dying breed, but …”
+And you understood how to use apostrophes!
+I took you for one of a dying breed.
+But …”